 You’re not done yet but certainly in the home stretch.
 Apply wood filler to all of the holes created by the brad nailer and where all the edges where the pieces of plywood meet.
 Once it is dry, sand it down with 100 grit sandpaper, followed by 220 grit sandpaper.

-A quick tip when it comes to placing plants in it, leave them in the original pot!
+A quick tip when it comes to placing plants in your DIY indoor planter box, leave them in the original pot!
 The snake plants that you see here are still in the original plastic pots I purchased them in.
 When it’s time to water them, I just take the out the front door to the driveway.
 It’s super easy this way and I don’t have to worry about the inside of the planter box messing up.
 Make sure to tag me if you build one for your home and have fun with it!

 Let’s keep in touch!